-Building High-Tech Success Stories
+Building High-Tech Success Stories in Palestine

 In recent years, the Palestinian high-tech industry has experienced a boom that is hard to ignore.
 While two years ago, there were 112 high-tech companies in the West Bank, their number has grown since and these days stands at 146 and counting.
 A few of these companies are technology start-ups developing their own unique products, whereas most of them are developing various applications and providing services for large high-tech companies on an outsourcing basis.